CrambitHazard/PINNsformer/PROGRESS.md

                    - Coded a multi input neuron from scratch - array_neuron.py
                    - Coded a single neural layer from scratch - layer.py
                    - Coded a 2 layer neural network with only forward pass from scratch - network.py
+                   - Coded the loss function 'Mean Square Error' into the previous network and added a 3rd layer - loss_functions.py, loss_function_tutorial.py